 This unit also has one of the least time-consuming processes for changing filter media.Advantages:

-- It operates silently with no micro-bubbles to scare your timid nano fish.
+- It operates silently with no micro-bubbles to scare the timid nano fish in your reef tank.
 This is because the water exits down below the waterline in the rear chamber.

 - Changing the media is as easy as ABC.